 Google and Others Are Always Analyzing Loading Times

 The Google Search Engine algorithm is a mystery to many – on purpose, since Google keeps the 200-odd factors behind its ranking system hidden from direct examination.
 But there are clues to how they work, and sometimes the company drops big hints when the algorithm is being changed in a specific direction.
-Back in 2018, one of those hints announced that Google would start using mobile page speed as a factor to rank sites, making it an official part of SEO.
+Back in 2018, one of those hints announced that Google rankings would start using mobile page speed as a factor to rank sites, making it an official part of SEO.

 The page speed analysis applies equally to all sites, no matter how the site is built or hosted.
 In theory it’s designed to only “punish” the very slowest websites, but the last thing brands want is for their sites to suffer as a result.